Sign in

 Question

-Michael Ng inquired about the drivers behind record upgrade rates for iPhone, Mac, and Watch, and asked for details on the notable increase in capital expenditures, questioning if it was driven by AI or supply chain diversification.
+Michael Ng inquired about the drivers behind record upgrade rates for iPhone, Mac, and Watch, questioning if it was due to product strength or a growing installed base.
+He also asked for details on the notable increase in capital expenditures and whether it was primarily driven by AI investments or supply chain diversification.

 Answer